 Free Places To Work in London: Bishopsgate Library

-Just one of the really good work and study places in London for anyone, whether you’re a freelancer or a student, and there’s a big Tesco not too far as well as lots of cafes in Liverpool Street where you can get a cuppa before starting work.
+Just one of the really good work and study places in London for anyone, whether you’re a freelancer or a student, and there’s a big Tesco not too far as well as lots of cafes in Liverpool Street, like Pret a Manger and Caffè Nero, where you can get a cuppa before starting work.

 Quiet Study Spaces in London: Central Library Islington